gkane1234/Inequivalent_Algebraic_Expressions/README.md

 ## Installation

 ### Prerequisites
-- Package Trove
+- Package Trove for the faster, more ram intensive approach for generation
-- Package RocksDB
+- Package RocksDB for the slower but less ram intensive apporach

 ### Steps
 1. Clone the repository: